mjstrobl/FREDA/README.md

 # Evaluation

-Please see Michael Strobl's PhD thesis for an evaluation against the open-source system BRAT (https://brat.nlplab.org/).
+Please see Michael Strobl's PhD thesis (link will be added once it's published) for an evaluation against the open-source system BRAT (https://brat.nlplab.org/).
 Here are links to the videos the evaluation is based on:

 BRAT RE: https://drive.google.com/file/d/1q5MKxxk5kSgVGn_VDt6Fif6HWHoMvkFL/view?usp=share_link